aliang8/Bomberman/README.md

 - found the images for them (took forever)

+Anthony 6/5/16

+- Made victory screen and separated the level editor and actual game

+- More graphics stuff, fixed the bomb image

+- Found new bug: Moving bomb function doesn't work properly

+Anthony 6/6/16

+- Working on fixing the bug

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)